testourii/Efficient-massive-multimedia-stream-processing-System/README.md

 ```
 python consumer-flink.py
 ```
-**Before running the producer, we need to import the flink project with IntelliJ IDE and then, install dependencies and run it.**

 For the Producer, it’s more of the same.
 First, open a new terminal:
 ```
 python producer.py
 ```
  Here, we’ll be streaming from the web cam, so no additional arguments are needed. but the second consumer will not work as we didn't run the flink project yet.

- >
+ ### Running Flink project
+ Finally, we need to import the flink project with IntelliJ IDE and then, install dependencies and run it.

-### References
+## References

 If you’re interested,  in-depth look references  are linked below.